 Biochemical Engineering concerns the use of biological organisms or processes by manufacturing industries.
-It is a multidisciplinary subject, requiring the integration of engineering and bioscience knowledge to design and implement processes used to manufacture a wide range of products; from novel therapeutics such as monoclonal antibodies for treating cancer, vaccines and hormones, to new environmentally-friendly fuels such as bio-hydrogen.
-It is also essential in many other fields, such as the safe manufacture of food and drink and the removal of toxic compounds from the environment.
+It is a multidisciplinary subject, requiring the integration of engineering and bioscience knowledge to design and implement processes used to manufacture a wide range of products; from novel therapeutics such as monoclonal antibodies for treating cancer, vaccines and hormones, to new environmentally-friendly biofuels.
+It is also essential in many other fields, such as the safe manufacture of food and drink and the removal of toxic compounds from the environment..

 The MSc is a 12-month full-time advanced course, comprising lectures, laboratory work, short experimental projects and a research project.
 You will take an introductory module, four core modules, and then choose 50 credits of optional themed modules.
 The course can also be taken on a part-time basis.
 The Postgraduate Diploma (PGDip) lasts for 8 months from the end of September until June.

 For the first eight months you have lectures, tutorials and laboratory work.
-Topics include:
+Core module topics include:

 Fermentation and cell culture